 Another important fact to note is that building credit takes time.

-That may not be long enough for many creditors to assess you as a borrower but it's a start and can qualify for you for some personal loans and unsecured credit cards.
+That may not be long enough for many creditors to assess you as a borrower, but it's a start and can qualify you for some personal loans and unsecured credit cards.

 How Do You Start Your Credit History From Nothing?

 Figuring out where to start can be difficult for those building their credit up from nothing and might seem daunting but it just takes some patience and good money managing habits.

 It's important to note before you get started that unless you are prepared to make consistent payments on time and committed to responsible money management, you shouldn't venture into starting a credit history.

 Because if you are not consistent with paying down your balances on time, you'll just end up with poor credit which may be actually more difficult to repair than starting from scratch.